 How do my sites earn money?

 I try to write informative, useful and balanced articles on the topic of white goods and give free help and advice to my users.
-I hope that adverts relevant to the topics of my sites will be used by my readers but I don’t create articles to sell.
+I hope that adverts relevant to the topics of my sites will be used by my readers but I don’t create articles to sell anything other than the very rare direct affiliate article where I declare I’m an affiliate.
 It’s the same principle as free newspapers except any ads will be relevant to white goods.

 If you like my sites and would like to support me please consider using affiliated links or adverts if you need to make a purchase, which helps support my sites at no extra cost to you.
 Also if you “like” or share my articles on social media (which is very important these days) it will be a great help thanks.
 Whitegoodshelp is not big business, or a faceless organisation, it’s just me doing everything, and writing to help the consumer.

 I write about what’s important to me or useful to readers instead of what might generate income, which is why you will see a lot of articles about DIY repair safety and Appliance safety warnings and notices.
 Without your support I wouldn’t be able to continue.

 Why did I create these web sites?